21 July 2005 London attempted bombings: Suspects and later arrests

-Several individuals were reported to have been arrested on 22 July in connection with the bombings, including one man in Stockwell—the area where the shooting incident took place—and another man at a Snow Hill railway station in the city of Birmingham who was soon released without charge.
+Several individuals were reported to have been arrested on 22 July in connection with the bombings, including one man in Stockwell—the area where the shooting incident took place—and another man at Snow Hill railway station in the city of Birmingham who was soon released without charge.
 The former may be among the individuals seen running away from the scenes of the incidents who were caught on CCTV footage.
 Police released images of people they wished to question with regards to the attempted bombings captured from London transport CCTV cameras.

 On 25 July, two of the suspects were named by police as Yasin Hassan Omar and Muktar Said Ibrahim (also known as Muktar Mohammed Said).
-Yasin Hassan Omar is suspected of trying to detonate the device at Warren Street tube station and Muktar Said Ibrahim is suspected of trying to detonate the device on the bus.
-The Home Office has stated that both men have legally been residents for at least ten years.
+Yasin Hassan Omar was suspected of trying to detonate the device at Warren Street tube station and Muktar Said Ibrahim of trying to detonate the device on the bus.
+The Home Office stated that both men have legally been residents for at least ten years.

 On Wednesday 27 July, police arrested Omar in Birmingham.
 A suspect package was found in the course of his arrest.
 Three further arrests were also made in Birmingham.
-This raid was raised because the caretaker of the area found around 10 large bottles of hair dye, which can be used in explosives, and he was suspicious so called a low level police contact.
+This raid was raised because the caretaker of the area found around ten large bottles of hair dye, which can be used in explosives, and he was suspicious so called a low level police contact.

 Major police raids occurred in west London on 29 July.
-It has been reported that a further two of the pictured suspects, Muktar Said Ibrahim and Ramzi Mohammed, were arrested in the course of these raids, while the Shepherd's Bush suspect – Osman Hussain – was arrested in Rome that day.
+It has been reported that a further two of the pictured suspects, Muktar Said Ibrahim and Ramzi Mohammed, were arrested in the course of these raids, while the Shepherd's Bush suspect – Hussain Osman – was arrested in Rome that day.
 The raids were supported by United Kingdom Special Forces.
 The men arrested in London were apparently the suspects wanted in connection with the Oval tube and bus bombing attempts, and the man arrested in Rome is the Shepherd's Bush suspect.
-A European Arrest Warrant for Osman Hussain was issued by the Metropolitan Police, and he was extradited to the UK where he was charged on 8 December 2005.
+A European Arrest Warrant for Hussain Osman was issued by the Metropolitan Police, and he was extradited to the UK where he was charged on 8 December 2005.
 In addition the suspected fifth bomber Whabi Mohammad, 22, the brother of Ramzi Mohammad, was also under arrest by 28 July.